Joseph Francis Schulte was born on 7 November 1894 in Detroit, Wayne, MI, 4th son of

 He was employed by the Port Authority of Detroit, MI as a Captain of Port beginning

 23 June 1942.
 His daughter, Rosemarie, had a newspaper clipping of him when he was an investigator in a scrapbook.

 He had also worked at the Detroit City Airport, not far from his home on Glenfield, during the years of the

 Second World War.

-In January 1944 Joe received this signed note from then Governor Harry Kelly:
+In January 1944 Joe received greetings from Governor Kelly of Michigan.

 When Joe was a young man living on the Schulte farm in Detroit, his mother instilled a strong

 sense of duty in him to attend Mass and help the church.
 Every year back then he would clean